mekane/mekane-backbone-demo/README.md

    1. How easy it is to fetch() models and populate a collection.
    2. The power of the implicit connection between Backbone and a JSON API.
    3. A sample REST API written in Node.js

+### P10 ###
+Adds a few little connections that tie the update form to save back to the API (via PUT), and adds a "delete" button that sends a DELETE request to the API.
+Adds a "new

+*Demonstrates:*
+   1. Collection.create to make and POST a new Model.
+   2. Model.save to PUT changes to a Model to the API.
+   3. Model.destroy to send a DELETE to the server.
+   4. Model events that are sent to the views to remove themselves.

 ### Tips ###